by: Christina Botto

 Look for games that have educational value: The website Common Sense Media offers reviews, top picks, and best for learning categories not just for games, but also for movies, music, books, apps, and websites.

-Considering that many people get addicted to Internet games, it may be hard for parents to recognize when their teen is developing a bad habit - but you’ll know there is trouble if you catch your 11 year old playing Internet games at four o'clock in the morning!
+Considering how many people are using the Internet to “Stay connected”, it may be hard for parents to recognize when their teen is developing a bad habit - but you’ll know there is trouble if you catch your 11 year old playing Internet games at four o'clock in the morning!